How to Become a Conflict Manager

 As a Beginner, Where Should I Start in Conflict Management?

-As a beginner wanting to start a career in conflict management, the first advisable step is to achieve a bachelor’s degree and then to acquire a body of work experience in an area of mediation.
+The first advisable step is to achieve a bachelor’s degree and then to acquire a body of work experience in an area of mediation.
 Work experience can be either paid or in the form of voluntary work but having experience working with different areas of conflict.

 The following organisations can help you to prepare for challenging conflict issues:

-Obtaining work experience from a different line of work such as in human resources, trade union or a community liaison role can help you to develop mediation skills
+Obtaining work experience from a different line of work such as in human resources, trade union or a community liaison role can help you to develop mediation skills.

 Skill Set Required for a Conflict Manager